The benefits of physical activity on mental health in the workplace

 Workplace physical activity programmes that foster a happier, healthier and more motivated team, have a positive impact on productivity, increase work attendance, reduce job stress and pave the way for greater employee retention and engagement.

-Workplace Virtuathon is an eight-week, employee wellbeing initiative delivered daily via the Get Event Fit mobile app to inspire healthier lifestyles, cumulating in a 'virtual' physical activity challenge event and a Virtuathon medal as a reward.
+Workplace Virtuathon is a CPD accredited, eight week wellbeing education programme delivered via mobile app with daily guidance and motivation to inspire confidence that culminates in a fun, 'personal' physical activity challenge with a Virtuathon medal as an achievement reward.

 It's designed to maximise employee participation, especially beginners and the less active, and encourage positive lifestyle choices that help reduce stress and increase motivation in the workplace.

-Now you too can inspire a healthier, happier and motivated workforce by delivering a Workplace Virtuathon
+Inspire a healthier, happier and motivated workforce by delivering your own Workplace Virtuathon

 Acknowledgements, resources and further reading